Lake Cahuilla: Outflow

 Only about half of the discharge of the Colorado River was needed to sustain Lake Cahuilla; the rest drained across the delta into the Gulf of California.
-A 12 m above sea level outflow sill close to Cerro Prieto formed the likely spillway for the lake.
+A 12 m above sea level the outflow sill close to Cerro Prieto formed the likely spillway for the lake.
 Other data points to a sill height of 10 ± 0.299 m, but topographic maps of the area are not very precise.
 The present day sill is about 2 km long, and Cerro Prieto lies on the drainage divide between the New River and Rio Hardy watersheds.
 Water reached the Gulf of California through the present day Rio Hardy channel.
 Oxygen-18 isotope data from tufas suggests that the lake was closed or mostly closed for much of its time, that the outflow did contribute little to the water balance; some water may also have been trapped in aquifers.

 The present-day sill to the Gulf of California lies at an altitude of 9 m above sea level; the sill was probably higher in the past given that the highest shorelines of Lake Cahuilla are 18 m above sea level.
 During the Pleistocene, the sill was even higher and thus lake levels could reach higher elevations.
 A rejuvenation of the river triggered by decreasing sea levels or tectonic subsidence at Cerro Prieto caused the levels of the various lakes to progressively decrease.
 Dacitic lava flows from the Cerro Prieto volcano may have stabilized the overflow sill against erosion; it is otherwise difficult to explain why the fairly easily eroded sill material was stable against downcutting by overflow.

 Once cut off from the Colorado River by changes in its course, Lake Cahuilla would have evaporated at a rate of 1.8 m/year, eventually drying in 53 years.
 Data taken from fossil Mugil cephalus suggest that during the recession of the lake, the Colorado River still occasionally reached the lake.